Start a Student Org

 Step 3: Obtain Recognition

-Once you have a completed Club Development form, Club Contact sheet (with at least 2 Oxy student officers and a Oxy faculty/staff advisor identified), Student Support Petition, and Club Constitution, email email@example.com to set up a meeting with one of us in OSL.
-We will discuss your club’s goals, contributions to campus, and plan for longevity to secure recognition.
+Once you have a completed Club Development form, Club Contact sheet (with at least 2 Oxy student officers and a Oxy faculty/staff advisor identified), Student Support Petition, and Club Constitution, submit all forms to the OSL Department Assistant.
 For those organizations engaging in high-risk activities, there may be some additional steps necessary to iron out details before you can really get going.
 Once approved, you will be notified of your official recognition as a Oxy student organization.
 Please note that you are not an official Oxy student organization until you receive notice from OSL.

 Service Organizations must also register with the Office of Community Engagement.
 You can do this by contacting Ella Turenne, Assistant Dean for Community Engagement.